raphaele42/sentiment_ML_app/README.md

 # Sentiment Analysis of a corpus of tweets
-Sentiment analysis of social media posts.
- Online app is here: https://twsent.herokuapp.com/ do you see the change?

 **Summary:** The goal of this project is to predict the sentiment on a corpus of tweets as positive or negative.
 An app was developed for users to select the best model and apply it to a new set of tweets.
 The steps of the project are: bulding a corpus of labelled tweets, selecting models to compare and publishing an app for users to select the most performant model.